Benhall and Hatherley Community

 I joined the Constabulary in 2008 as a PCSO at Leckhampton, Cheltenham, and am now based at Lansdown Road Station.
 I joined the Community Team in 2008 with responsibility for the area of The Reddings and Benhall.
 In my previous employment, I worked for many years in the specialised field of domestic abuse.
 I am a keen participant of sport and represent the Constabulary playing volleyball.
 My outside interests are running and scuba-diving.
 If you would like to ask a question, please feel free to do so via email by clicking here: email@example.com

-I joined the Constabulary in 2005 and initially worked as a PCSO in Cheltenham Town Centre.
-In 2011, I became lead officer for the area of Hatherley and Warden Hill.
+I joined the Constabulary in 2010 and initially worked as a Special Constable in Gloucester city centre.
+During my time as a Special Constable, I assisted with many planned operations in and around Gloucester and also gave my time to patrol the streets at all times, including the night.
+I then became a full time PCSO in February 2013 and after initial training, I supported PCSO Bennett in the Tivoli and St Luke’s area as well as taking the role as Youth Officer for the Cheltenham area.
+In January 2014 I became the lead officer of the Lansdown community.
+I am now the officer in charge of the Hatherley and Benhall community.
 I offer a free home crime reduction survey which involves me looking at both home and garden security measures and if there are any areas which may need improvement, I can offer suitable advice and recommendations.
 Please do not hesitate to contact me if you would like to arrange a suitable time for me to visit.
 I am also available for crime prevention/personal safety talks and presentations to youth groups, vulnerable persons or at your local coffee mornings.
-I have excellent relationships with the schools in the area and attended Bournside School on a weekly basis to engage with the young people of our community – this is a very good way of building up young people’s confidence in engaging with the police but also offers them the opportunity to raise any concerns or worries they have both inside and outside of school.
-I work closely with Cheltenham Borough Council, local housing associations, Neighbourhood Watch and local schools to tackle anti-social behaviour and to make your community safer.
-If you have any questions or concerns, please feel free to contact me via email by clicking here: firstname.lastname@example.org
+I have excellent relationships with the schools due to my youth role and I attend Bournside School on a weekly basis to engage with the young people of our community – this is a very good way of building up young people’s confidence in engaging with the Police, but also offers them the opportunity to raise any concerns or worries they have both inside and outside of school.
+As part of my Youth role in Cheltenham, I also give talks in schools about safety and other aspects of crime prevention, so if you are part of a school then please feel free to contact me: firstname.lastname@example.org

 Warning for residents - Scrap Metal collectors